TimeMachine1994/081925-SvelteTweb/EMERGENCY_OVERRIDE_EMBED_SYSTEM.md

 ## Key Features

 ### 1. **Invisible to Public**
-- Memorial page viewers see a working player with no indication of override
+- Event page viewers see a working player with no indication of override
 - No badges, warnings, or visual differences from normal streaming
 - Professional, seamless experience for families and guests